 Croydon Council was awarded funding from the Mayor of London’s Homebuilding Capacity Fund to develop a holistic design-led masterplan and delivery strategy for the Purley Way.
 The council worked alongside a multidisciplinary team and local communities to develop a transformative vision for the future of the Purley Way area — from a hostile and divisive road, into a green city street which accommodates a cluster of four new distinct mixed-use centres.
 Each centre has a clear purpose and response to positive elements of local character and supports integration of existing and new communities.
-The masterplan co-ordinates a significant increase in the delivery of well-designed, sustainable homes whilst also ensuring protection and intensification of designated employment areas, and enhancement of physical, social, cultural and digital infrastructure (including its public spaces, green, blue and sustainable transport networks).
+The masterplan co-ordinates a significant increase in the delivery of well-designed, sustainable homes, whilst also ensuring protection and intensification of designated employment areas, and enhancement of physical, social, cultural and digital infrastructure (including its public spaces, green, blue and sustainable transport networks).
 The spatial strategies within the masterplan have directly informed policies within a new Purley Way transformation area chapter in Croydon’s Local Plan Review.
-The masterplan will be adopted as a Supplementary Planning Document following the adoption of Croydon’s Local Plan Review in 2023.
+The masterplan will be adopted as a Supplementary Planning Document following the adoption of Croydon’s Local Plan Review.

 As one of London’s largest and most diverse boroughs, Croydon is a fantastic place to live, work and spend time, with all the benefits of close proximity to the rest of London and the south east.